 Legal residents of North Carolina accepted for enrollment in an undergraduate program of study may apply.
-To apply, a student must complete the Free Application for Federal Student Aid at www.fafsa.ed.gov.

 These programs are administered through the NC State Education Assistance Authority by College Foundation, Inc. For more information visit College Foundation of North Carolina at www.
 CFNC.org.